Smoren/multiprocessor-ts/README.md

    *
    * @param inputs An iterable or async iterable of input elements.
    * @param task The task to execute for each input element.
-   * @param onItemResult Optional callback invoked when a task completes successfully.
+   * @param onTaskSuccess Optional callback invoked when a task completes successfully.
-   * @param onItemError Optional callback invoked when a task encounters an error.
+   * @param onTaskError Optional callback invoked when a task encounters an error.
    *
    * @returns An async generator yielding results of the tasks in completion order.
    */
   public async *imapUnordered<TInput, TResult>(
     inputs: Iterable<TInput> | AsyncIterable<TInput>,
     task: Task<TInput, TResult>,
-    onItemResult?: ItemResultHandler<TInput, TResult>,
+    onTaskSuccess?: TaskSuccessHandler<TInput, TResult>,
-    onItemError?: ItemErrorHandler<TInput>,
+    onTaskError?: TaskErrorHandler<TInput>,
   ): AsyncGenerator<TResult | undefined>;

   /**
-   * Asynchronously processes tasks from the provided inputs in an ordered manner.
+   * Asynchronously processes tasks from the provided inputs in a lazy unordered manner with extended information.
    * Tasks are executed concurrently using a pool of workers.
    *
    * @template TInput The type of the input elements.